armlabstanford/NextBestSense/README.md

 catkin build
 source install/setup.bash
 ```

+Make sure you are connected to the Kinova robot at the desired IP

 Then, run the launch file, which will open the controller and vision node.
 Assuming you have our version of Nerfstudio installed, this will work as follows: